cesargb/laravel-logs-rotate/README.md

 # Rotate Laravel logs files and compress

 This package allows you to rotate the Laravel record file with compression.
+This method is useful if you use logger channel `single` (StreamHandler)

 ## Instalation